There are about 25 Jews living in Burma

 The Chabad Houses hold services here.

 These practicing Jews came to the India-Myanmar border by way of China.
 They claim that their ancestors were from the Ten Lost Tribes and wandered from Israel to this remote area.
 In recent years, more than 5,000 have embraced Orthodox Jewish practice and attend mud and bamboo synagogues.
+It is estimated that some 8,000 of these Jews, from India's border states of Manipur and Mizoram, and who claim descent from the son of biblical Joseph, now live in Israel.
 Few Western Jews have ever visited the community which is located in Imphal, the capital of the northeast Indian state of Manipur.
 Hadassah Magazine offers information and photos of these Jews in their August/September 2002 issue.

 It has a Jewish presence.